ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

 * `private_network_id` - (Optional) OpenStack private network ID to use.
    Changing this value recreates the resource.
 Defaults - not use private network.

+**WARNING: update private network id reset the cluster so all user data are deleted**

 * `private_network_configuration` - (Optional) The private network configuration
   * default_vrack_gateway - If defined, all egress traffic will be routed towards this IP address, which should belong to the private network.
 Empty string means disabled.